Aviation AOG Support in Glasgow

 Glasgow's 462 road freight operators and 235 general courier businesses operate in a highly competitive market, yet AOG support remains a specialised discipline that demands aviation-specific knowledge, 24/7 operational capacity, and pre-established airport partnerships.
 We've invested in those partnerships — direct relationships with Glasgow Airport's cargo handling supervisors, established protocols with Edinburgh and Prestwick terminals, and proven track records with the MRO facilities that manage Scotland's fleet maintenance demand.

 We integrate directly with your AOG alert system, providing real-time visibility so you know exactly when your part is collected, when it arrives at the airport, and when it clears cargo screening.
-That transparency is critical when aircraft are losing six-figure sums per hour and downstream flight schedules depend on component arrival predictability.
+That transparency is critical when aircraft are losing significant sums per hour and downstream flight schedules depend on component arrival predictability.
 We quote based on exact requirements with no hidden fees and no minimum charges — AOG scenarios are always unique, and transparent pricing is fundamental to the relationship.

 The distinction matters operationally.
 A critical AOG scenario demands our highest-cost rapid-response tier because delay is intolerable.
 A pre-planned maintenance window allows route optimisation and vehicle consolidation, reducing your cost per shipment.
 Transparent discussion of which tier your scenario requires ensures you're paying for the right level of urgency rather than premium rates for every shipment.